Hypnotherapy for Phobias

 - You were triggered by an event and now every time you do this thing or relive it, you have the same reaction.

 There are many reasons for phobic behaviors that will be explored in these sessions.
 In extreme and more serious cases, the phobic stimuli will trigger highly irrational and uncontrollable responses, which, over time can escalate the situation into extreme coping, or compensatory behavior.
 Once example of this is agoraphobia, where the individual becomes unable to leave the house as a result of continual anxiety about open spaces.
 The individual, as a result of this extreme behavior, ceases to be able to lead a normal life.
-All this can be addressed through hypnotherapy sessions by using the following main tools:
+All this can be addressed through hypnotherapy sessions by using a few tools.

 - Symptomatic Approach